sanjwilli/CAIHR-Data-Dictionary/README.md

 # Caribbean Institute of Health Research Data Dictionary

 This application is for the Caribbean Instittue of Health Research (CAIHR).
-This application is for displaying meta data contained with excel files.
+This application is for displaying meta data contained within excel files.

 ## Getting Started